Tokariew/tomenet/README.md

 ## Podman vs Docker difference

 * Docker require path for building an image.
-If you are inside directory with Dockerfile run:
+If you are inside directory with
+Containerfile:
 ```
 docker build --tag tomenet-server-builder --build-arg CACHEBUST=$(date +%s) .
 ```
 * When running container with docker `localhost/` before image name is not required
 ```
 docker run --rm -v "PATH-WHERE-TO-SAVE-BUILD-SERVER:/srv/build:z" tomenet-server-builder
 ```